Anime Club Starter Kit

 Min’ko: There’re so many options!
 Cookouts at parks with plenty of silly games to play are a fun way to get to know your fellow club members.
 (Not to mention a fairly cheap way; make it a potluck, everybody brings one dish and there’ll soon be enough to feed an army!)
 Field trips to the movie theatre, museums, amusement parks, laser tag – the sky’s the limit here, folks.
 Picture yourself doing something fun you love with your friends, and try that something fun with your club members.

-Jenn: Just as an example, our club has hosted bowling and mini golf outings, meetups at Japanese culture events, meetups at movies, BBQ’s, tea parties, Halloween parties, and shopping trips to Asian markets..
+Jenn: Just as an example, our club has hosted bowling and mini golf outings, meetups at Japanese culture events, meetups at movies (including anime films!), BBQ’s, tea parties, Halloween parties, and shopping trips to Asian markets.
+We also had a Manga discussion group.

 Fundraising and Dues: